US Senate career of Joe Biden: Start and remarriage

 Biden was sworn into office on January 5, 1973, by secretary of the Senate Francis R. Valeo in a small chapel at the Delaware Division of the Wilmington Medical Center.
 Beau was wheeled in with his leg still in traction; Hunter, who had already been released, was also there, as were other members of the extended family.
 Witnesses and television cameras were also present and the event received national attention.

-At age thirty, Biden became the sixth-youngest senator in U.S. history, and one of only eighteen who took office before turning thirty-one.
+At age thirty, Biden became the seventh-youngest senator in U.S. history, and one of only eighteen who took office before turning thirty-one.
 However, the accident that killed his wife and daughter left him filled with both anger and religious doubt: "I liked to [walk around seedy neighborhoods] at night when I thought there was a better chance of finding a fight ...
 I had not known I was capable of such rage ...
 I felt God had played a horrible trick on me."
 To be at home every day for his two young sons, Biden began commuting every day by an Amtrak train ninety minutes each way from his Delaware home to Washington, D.C., which he continued to do throughout his Senate career.
 In the accident's aftermath, Biden had trouble focusing on work and appeared to just go through the motions of being a senator.
 In his memoirs, Biden notes that his staffers were taking bets on how long he would last.
 A single father for five years, he left standing orders that he be interrupted in the Senate at any time if his sons called.
 In remembrance of his wife and daughter, Biden does not work on December 18, the anniversary of the accident.

 In 1975, Biden met teacher Jill Tracy Jacobs, which he credits her with renewing his interest in both politics and life.
 They married in 1977 at the Chapel at the United Nations in New York.